-The reserve has several steps and they are monitored and replaced when funding allows.
+The reserve has several flights of steps and they are monitored and replaced when funding allows.
 Crossing points on the reserve are in good condition, but monitoring is required as increase in rainwater levels could promote bank erosion, making them unsafe.
+Although Public Right of Way (PROW) maintenance is the statutory duty of the relevant Highway Authority, where possible SRWT will work together with SCC to seek the funds required.